thakurrajat126/travel-computer/README.md

 how to build
 1. Download the source code.
 2. Navigate to the downloaded folder "travel-computer"
+3. Run this step only to rebuild the jar.
+   (Note : Built jar is already included in the target folder , so this step is optional.)
-3. Open terminal in the folder path and run the command below to create a jar file (Use java version 1.8 to build jar) "mvn clean install"
+   Open terminal in the folder path and run the command below to create a jar file (Use java version 1.8 to build jar) "mvn clean install"
 4. Run the below command to build docker image
    "docker build -t travel-computer ."